dotnet/orleans/src/Documentation/Getting-Started-With-Orleans/Grain-LifeCycle.md

 ## Grain LifeCycle

-We say grains virtually always exist but here we want to describe different stages of a grain's life.
-A grain is like a class definition, it is nothing unless it is on the memory and can execute code.
-An instance of a class is instantiated with the `new` keyword in C#. an instance of a grain is called an activation.
-The grain's instances are differentiated by their key and a grain with a specific key is either activated or not.
-You don't control this by using construction/destruction keywords and instead Orleans runtime manages this for you.

-All possible grains in the whole key space virtually always exist and it means whenever you call a method of a grain, if it is not active, it will get activated by the runtime.
-Also after the grain passes a certain amount of time in idle state, the runtime will deactivate the grain (i.e. destroys it).
-A grain is in idle state if it is not currently processing a message and its queue of messages is empty.
+"Grains are logical entities that always exist, virtually, and have stable logical identities (keys).
+Application code never creates or destroys grains.
+Instead, it acts as if all possible grains are always in memory and available for processing requests.

+Grains get physically instantiated, activated, by the Orleans runtime automatically on an as-needed to process incoming requests.
+After a grain has been idle for a certain amount of time, the Orleans runtime automatically removes, deactivates, it from memory.

+A physical instance of a grain in memory is called a grain activation.
+Grain activations are invisible to application code as well as the process of activating and deactivating them.
+Only the grain itself can be aware of that - by overriding virtual methods  OnActivateAsync  and  OnDeactivateAsync  that get invoked upon activation and deactivation of the grain respectively.

+Over the course of its eternal, virtual, life a grain goes through the cycles of activations and deactivations, staying always available for callers to invoke it, whether it is in memory at the time of the call or not."

-When you get a grain reference in a client or in another grain by using `GetGrain`, you only get a reference to a grain and you don't get the activation.
+When you get a grain reference in a client or in another grain by using `GetGrain`, you only get a proxy object with a logical address (identity) of the grain, but not its physical address.
-When you call a method using the reference,then the grain will be activated in a silo (if it is not already active) and your reference sends messages to the activation by calling methods and points to the activation logically.
+When you call a method using the proxy object, then the grain will get activated in a silo (if it is not already activated in the cluster).

-`GetGrain` itself is not asynchronous, can not fail and only returns the logical reference which points to the activation.
-Resolving the reference->activation map is one of the many things that runtime does for you
+Your method calls on the proxy are sent to the activation by the Orleans runtime.

+`GetGrain`  itself is an inexpensive local operation of constructing a proxy object with an embedded identity of the target grain.

 ## callbacks